TheRoddyWMS/Roddy/docs/config/roddyConfigurationValues.rst

 Exposed to Jobs
 ---------------

-The following variables are exposed to plugins by default and are set to by Roddy to the specific values applicabel to the job.
+The following variables are exposed to plugins by default and are set to by Roddy to the specific values applicable to the job.

 * RODDY_SCRATCH: Affected by `baseScratchDirectory` applicationProperties.ini option.
 * RODDY_JOBID: The job-identifier (PBS_JOBID, LSB_JOBID, etc.)